-Mercy University Hospital employs a full-time Chief Finance Officer supported by a number of staff to manage and control all financial aspects of the organisation:
+Mercy University Hospital employs a full-time Chief Financial Officer supported by a number of staff to manage and control all financial aspects of the organisation:

-- Managing the annual budget process for operating and capital expenditure - Producing interim and full year accounts in accordance with financial reporting standards (The Companies Act 2014, SORP 2005) - Monitoring actual spend against plan and accounting for variances - Forecasting and accruals
+- Managing the annual budget process for operating and capital expenditure; - Producing interim and full year accounts in accordance with financial reporting standards (The Companies Act 2014, and the accounting standards for Voluntary Hospitals as prescribed by the Department of Health); - Monitoring actual spend against plan and accounting for variances; - Forecasting and accruals.

-In addition, the Board of Directors has appointed two separate committees for Audit & Governance and Finance, which oversees the organisation's financial controls.
+In addition, the Board of Directors has appointed two separate committees for Audit & Governance and Finance, which oversee the organisation's financial controls.
 [See Appendices 2 & 5 for these committees' Terms of Reference].
-These committees fulfil a number of financial oversight obligations:
+These committees fulfil a number of financial oversight obligations including:

-- Review of accounts and financial statements - Review the annual budget and service plan - Set policy and grant authority for expenditure authorisation - Make recommendations to the Board concerning the setting of policies and grants authority for bank accounts and credit exposure limits - Make recommendations to the Board concerning policy and grants authority for medium to long-term financing decisions linked to authorised expenditure or investments
+- Review of accounts and financial statements; - Review the annual budget and service plan; - Set policy and grant authority for expenditure authorisation; - Make recommendations to the Board concerning the setting of policies and grants authority for bank accounts and credit exposure limits; - Make recommendations to the Board concerning policy and grants authority for medium to long-term financing decisions linked to authorised expenditure or investments.